JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/Comparative_static/overview.md

 Notation is not fully standardized across the literature.
 In particular, pledge is sometimes denoted by $p_i$, $\lambda_i$, or $s_i$.
 Here we use $p_i$ for declared pledge.

 # Change in k
-(ToDo: better describe and elaborate on the intended design role of the parameter.)

 ## Design